turbot/guardrails-samples/policy_packs/azure/compute/enforce_approved_extensions_installed_for_vm/README.md

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 - Select the account from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `Enforce approved VM extension installed` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Enforce Approved Extensions Are Installed on Azure Compute Virtual Machines` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]